zarry0/cs_curriculum/Core_programming/HtC_simple_data/README.md

-After a few months and a few other courses, I decided I should continue with de OSSU CS curriculum, which presented the question: should I start over HtC: Simple Data? or should I pick it up where I left it?
+After a few months and a few other courses, I decided I should continue with the OSSU CS curriculum, which presented the question: should I start over HtC: Simple Data? or should I pick it up where I left it?
 Finally, I chose to start over, and oh boy!
 I chose wisely.